renatootescu/ETL-pipeline/README.md

 Download / pull the repo to your desired location.

 You will have to create an AWS s3 user specifficaly for Airflow to interact with the s3 bucket.
-The credentials for that user will have to be saved in the file [s3](https://github.com/renatootescu/ETL-pipeline/blob/main/airflow-data/creds/s3) found the directory **/airflow-data/creds**:
+The credentials for that user will have to be saved in the file [s3](https://github.com/renatootescu/ETL-pipeline/blob/main/airflow-data/creds/s3) found the directory [**/airflow-data/creds**](https://github.com/renatootescu/ETL-pipeline/tree/main/airflow-data/creds):

     [airflow-spark1]
     aws_access_key_id =
     aws_secret_access_key =

-You will also have to enter the mongoDB connection string in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) script, line 16:
+You will also have to enter the mongoDB connection string (or environemnt variable or file with the string) in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) script, line 16:

     client = pymongo.MongoClient('mongoDB_connection_string')

+You will have to change the s3 bucket name and file key (the name of the file saved in the s3 bucket) located at lines 109 to line 111 in the [**dags/dagRun.py**](https://github.com/renatootescu/ETL-pipeline/blob/main/dags/dagRun.py) script:

+    # name of the file in the AWS s3 bucket
+    key = 'countyData.json'
+    # name of the AWS s3 bucket
+    bucket = 'renato-airflow-raw'

 In the repo directory, execute the following command that will create the .env file containig the Airflow UID and GID needed by docker-compose: